The Y Chromosomes

 The contents of this page for The Y Chromosomes will be a work in progress.
 (I like to be different, everyone has "The Boys" or "Meet our Bucks" or such....so that is why it is called "The Y Chromosomes".)

 The first four cuties are our first wethered Working Goats here in NW SD.
 (We had to sell our working boys when we moved from N WI).
 It will take a couple of years before these boys are ready for much real work, but until then we will make them feel like every little advance in training is the biggest deal we have ever seen.
-Wink 2010 will be the year they will start pulling and packing with light loads.
+2010 will be the year they will start pulling and packing with light loads.
 They will need to learn about trails and trees (since we have no trees for miles and miles where we live) hand about being with goats outside their own herd.

 The photo on the left is of Deron with Micah and Noah (right) was taken the second day we had them.
 They were easy to teach to walk on the leash and we started looking for other things for them to learn.
 Learning to learn is what these babies need to do.
 The photo on the right is of Joesph.
 He is/will be our first Moon Spotted Nubian Goat.

-(also called moonspot) moon spotted goats, or goats with moonspots.
+If you are interested in Moon Spot (also called moonspot) moon spotted goats, or goats with moonspots.
 I have information below, scroll down, on what a moon spot is as well as many interesting photos.
 We are in the process of getting a couple of Nubians with many moon spots in their markings and I can hardly wait.

 MEET THE NEW BOYS 5/3/09